 Prescription Weight Loss Drugs Review

 Have you ever been curious about weight loss drugs?
 Well I’m here to share all of your options with you.
 Along with diet and exercise, prescription weight loss drugs can help some people lose weight.
-These medications can generally help people lose 5-10% of their body weight.
+These medications can generally help people lose 5-10% or more of their body weight.
 This might not sound like much, but this weight reduction is significant enough to improve overall health.

 Prescription weight loss drugs are generally indicated for people with a body mass index, or BMII, over 30, or a BMI over 27 when there are existing weight-related medicals problems.
 They are not appropriate for women who are pregnant, trying to get pregnant, or are breastfeeding.

 Getting your health insurance company to cover these drugs can be challenging.
-From my experience, I would say the majority of insurance companies do not pay for any weight loss drug.
+From my experience, I would say the more than half of insurance companies do not pay for any weight loss drug.
 If your provider feels you would benefit from a weight loss drug, you can contact your insurance provider and inquire about coverage.
 If you’re willing to pay out of pocket, some of these drugs are in the realm of being affordable, at $150 per month or less.
 With savings cards and other types of discounts, less than $50 a month may be possible.
 I know many patients that have spent more than this on weight loss supplements, over-the-counter products and even laser fat removal.

 Let’s take a look at all of the weight loss drugs available with a prescription: